 Recently, funda switched to Azure DevOps to build and deploy pipelines.
-In his article, Tom Freijsen, Software Engineer at funda, shares how we used composability to allow teams to manage their own pipelines, while preserving some level of consistency across our organization.
+In his article, Software Engineer Tom Freijsen shares how we used composability to allow teams to manage their own pipelines, while preserving some level of consistency across our organisation.

 Pipelines in Bamboo